 Vertical punch perforating is commonly used in one way vision advertising films and laminated wood products for sound proofing and acoustical paneling.
 Vertical punch perforation is a slow process, but leaves a very aesthetically pleasing, open, round hole.

-High-speed laser perforation for moving web applications.
-Lasers can be quite versatile and can accurately burn holes much smaller than mechanical methods, and are usually the "go-to" method of perforating when holes below 50 microns in diameter are required, or if very high speeds are required.
+High-speed laser perforation systems for moving web OR stationary applications.
+Lasers are versatile and can accurately burn holes smaller than mechanical methods.
 Laser is a non-contact method of perforating.
-Laser perforating can be typically retrofitted to existing machines such as bag making machines, slitters, printing equipment etc. Laser technologies can be used to perforate, score and cut and are often used in MAP (Modified Atmosphere Packaging) applications.
+Laser perforating can be typically retrofitted to existing machines such as bag making machines, slitters, printing equipment, unwind/rewind operations etc. Laser technologies can be used to perforate, score, drill and cut, and can be used on a broad range of materials.

 Laser Perforation Facts: